 Signet ring cell adenocarcinoma

-This may be considered a subtype of colonic-type adenocarcinoma or mucinous adenocarcinoma.
+Signet ring cell adenocarcinoma is considered a subtype of colonic-type adenocarcinoma or mucinous adenocarcinoma.

 While it’s the most aggressive type and most likely to spread to other organs, it’s very rare.
-This type more commonly occurs in the colon or stomach, but can develop in the appendix as well.
+This type more commonly occurs in the colon or stomach but can develop in the appendix as well.

 Your doctor may also discover it during a routine colonoscopy.
 However, if there are symptoms, they may include: